 The School helps students plan and arrange a number of social events throughout the year, culminating with the Leavers’ Ball in July.

 An important area for Sixth Form students to develop for the future is leadership and teamwork.
 Activities such as sports, drama and ensemble music obviously play a major part in this.

 There are also opportunities for Sixth Form students to act as peer mentors, both pastoral and academic.
 Other schemes such as the Duke of Edinburgh’s Award also have enormous benefits to offer those who participate.
 Upper Sixth students also have the opportunity to assist in the smooth running of the school by becoming part of the Prefect body.
 Prefects are expected to set the highest standard within the school community and act as positive role models.
 Prefects receive regular training across their Upper Sixth year.
 In addition, the Head Boy Team attends, in September, an annual National Leadership Conference for newly appointed Senior Prefects in independent schools.

-Learn more about A-Levels at John Lyon on our Sixth Form Open EveningINFORMATION AND REGISTER
+Learn more about A-Levels at John Lyon at our Sixth Form in Action eventINFORMATION AND REGISTER

 SCHOOL IN ACTION: SEPTEMBER, OCTOBER, NOVEMBER